Shopping for Food

 - Use moisture-proof wrap; label dates on all packages.

-- Keep a list of freezer contents; any foods stored beyond appropriate time (Quality and safety may be questionable) should be discarded.
+- Keep a list of freezer contents; any foods stored beyond the appropriate time (Quality and safety may be questionable) should be discarded.

 - Wrap raw meat loosely.

 - Refrigerate leftovers immediately; wrap tightly to prevent drying; use within 2-3 days.